Wills, Trusts & Probate

 What types of charities can I include in my estate plan?

-You can include a wide range of charitable organizations in your estate plan, such as nonprofit foundations, educational institutions, religious groups, and community organizations.
-It’s important to specify the exact legal name and address of the charity to ensure your gift is directed correctly.
-Before including any charity, consider researching its mission and financial practices to confirm it aligns with your values and goals.
-This helps ensure your contributions will be used effectively to support the causes you care about.
+You can include a wide range of charitable organizations in your estate plan, including nonprofit foundations, educational institutions, religious organizations, and community groups.
+It is important to specify the exact legal name and address of the charity in documents to ensure that gifts are directed correctly and administered as intended.
+Before naming a charity, consider researching its mission, financial practices, and governance to ensure alignment with your goals.
+Clear documentation and precise identification reduce the chance of misdirected gifts and help ensure that your philanthropic intent is honored after your lifetime.

-Can I change my charitable giving plan after it's created?
+Can I change my charitable giving plan after it is set up?

-What is a donor-advised fund and how does it work?
+What is a charitable remainder trust and how might it be used?